 If you have a list of potential concrete supply companies, look at their website or ask them what kind of projects they have worked on in the past.
-Checking the longevity of a business and the sectors they have worked in, may be especially important for large-scale and specialist projects.
-Some companies may specialise in one area of the concreting business or may not offer the full range of concrete and surfacing services necessary for your project.
+Checking the longevity of a business and the sectors they have worked in, that the concrete mixes are certified against recognised standards and that they can offer the full range of services necessary for your project.

 By hiring a concrete supplier with experience in similar projects, they are also more likely to be able to spot potential issues and improvements which may benefit you and help ensure your concrete delivery goes without a hitch.

 Do they have positive online reviews and a good reputation?

 Checking the reviews and reputation of the companies you are looking to hire is an increasingly prominent way for people to decide who to use on their construction projects.

 Check their website for testimonials or reviews page, and look on reputation builder websites such as CheckaTrade, TrustPilot, directories such as Yell.com, and for reviews on Google and Bing to help build a picture of the company and how they operate.

 Do they have the means to deliver the quantity and quality of concrete you need?

 The concrete mix required is dependent on application but access is also an important issue which can help to determine the right supplier.
 Dependent on the location of your delivery site you may require concrete to be delivered by line pump or boom pump.
 When checking out potential suppliers ensure they have the right equipment and enough specialist concrete delivery trucks to make sure your concrete is delivered on time and hassle-free.